maayaankk/Covid-19-tracker/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+# How to use Material-ui in our project
+1. npm i @material-ui/core
+2. npm i @material-ui/icons

+# How to use Firebase in our project
+1. npm install -g firebase-tools
+2. firebase login
+3. firebase init
+4. firebase deploy

 # npm test
 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.